Qwant/docker_mimir/readme.md

 COSMOGONY_DIR=<path to cosmogony data dir>
 ```

 Some other docker-compose files can also be given (this will use [the docker compose override mechanism](https://docs.docker.com/compose/extends/#different-environments)).
+It will for example makes it possible to use customly build image to run tests on a given mimir (or fafnir, cosmogony, ...) branch.

 The file pathes are given with the `--files` arguments.